CorporateVault LogoCorporateVault

 Investigators look for these technical signals of unauthorized or fraudulent asset sales:

-• "Round-Trip" Assets: Selling an asset to a third party who then sells it back to the CEO’s private entity 30 days later.
+• "Round-Trip" Assets: Selling a patent to a third party who then "licenses" it to the CEO’s personal LLC for $1.
+This is a technical signal of Self-Dealing.

 🏛️ The Vault: Real-World Reference Files

-To see how asset disposal has bankrupted the elite and triggered global litigation, cross-reference these dossiers in The Vault:
+To see how asset disposals and corporate waste are technically audited, cross-reference these dossiers in The Vault:

 Frequently Asked Questions (FAQ)